 Research Associate Professor Wendy Smith earned her PhD from the University of Nebraska-Lincoln in 2008, studying mathematics teacher change.
 Her research interests include K-16 mathematics education, rural education, teacher change, teacher professional development, teacher leadership, action research, and estimating teacher professional development effects on student achievement.
 She began her career as a middle level mathematics teacher in the Lincoln Public Schools.
 Her bachelor's and master's degrees are in mathematics, also from the University of Nebraska-Lincoln.
 Among other roles and responsibilities, she serves as the chief advisor for teachers earning their Master of Arts for Teachers (MAT) degree from the Department of Mathematics.
 In her role as Associate Director of the Center for Science, Mathematics, and Computer Education, Wendy supports STEM faculty in conducting educational research, evaluation and outreach.

-Assistant Professor Nathan Wakefield focusses on Mathematics Education at the collegiate level.
+Associate Professor Nathan Wakefield focusses on Mathematics Education at the collegiate level.
 He is Director of First Year Mathematics Programs at the University of Nebraska-Lincoln and is especially interested in preparing future faculty.
 He has presented and published work on mentoring graduate students and early identification of students at risk of failing gateway courses.
 He works has experience working with both qualitative and quantitative research methods.
 In addition to his interest in mathematics education research, he also has an interest in developing technology to improve undergraduate education, some of the projects include a large mySQL databases and statistics suites to track all students enrolled in first-year mathematics courses and open educational resources for university students in precalculus and calculus courses.
 In addition to his interest in mathematics education, he has also published research in Arithmetic Dynamics, an amalgamation of Dynamical Systems and Number Theory.

 Michelle Homp earned her PhD from the University of Nebraska-Lincoln, studying applied mathematics.
 She currently develops and teaches mathematics courses for teachers at elementary, middle, and high school levels.
 Michelle also helps to coordinate the online MAT degree program and the Greater Nebraska Math Teachers Circle.
 She is the lead editor of the NebraskaMATH newsletters and coordinates summer graduate courses for teachers through the Nebraska Math and Science Summer Institutes.